Learning to Describe Solutions for Bug Reports Based on Developer Discussions: Human Evaluation Setup

 In the user study, users are shown the title of the bug report, all utterances up till (and including) $U_{t_{g}}$, and the reference description in our dataset for the given example.
 We choose to provide this as a manual suggestion to help guide users in better understanding a bug report, for a software project with which they have minimal familiarity.
 However, we state in our instructions that this is merely provided for reference and is not necessarily the exact and only valid answer.

 Next, we show them up to 5 model predictions and ask them to ``select the one(s) which add(s) the most amount of useful information that will help resolve the bug, beyond just re-stating the problem itself."
+Note that these are presented in random order (per example), without any identifying information about the underlying models that generated them.
 We explain that we consider a description to be informative if it provides content that will be useful towards \textit{fixing} the issue, beyond just rephrasing the problem itself.
 And we encourage users to select candidates based on content that is informative, rather than focusing on exact phrasing.
 If all candidates appear to be poor (completely unrelated to the resolving the bug, uninformative, incomprehensible, or plain wrong), users are asked to select another option: ``All candidates are poor."
 If there is no useful information towards resolving the bug in the context and they are unable to evaluate candidate descriptions, they are asked to select another option: ``The context does not have any useful information for resolving the bug."
 They must also justify their selection by writing a brief rationale.

 This is a challenging task, as it requires reading through and reasoning about a large amount of text to evaluate each example.
 To prepare annotators, we first present a set of training examples and a training video in which we demonstrate how the task should be completed.